Kayenta, Arizona: Education

 Kayenta is served by the Kayenta Unified School District.
 The Kayenta Unified School District operates several schools serving the communities of Kayenta, Chilchinbeto, Dennehotso, and Shonto.
 These include Debbie Braff Elementary School (formerly Kayenta Intermediate School and Kayenta Elementary School), Baker Middle School (formerly Kayenta Middle School), Monument Valley High School, and the ABC Preschool (formerly Kayenta Primary School).
 Recent decisions to rename some schools have been made to honor specific individuals from the community.
 While the school board has cited community support for these changes, some public discussion and debate continue.

 The Kayenta Unified School District #27 is governed by a five-member board of trustees elected by popular vote.
-The Governing Board consists of a President, Board Clerk, and three members operating within the laws of the Arizona State Legislature, rules and regulations of the Arizona State Board of Education and Navajo County Superintendent of Schools to sets policies for management of the school district.
+The Governing Board consists of a President, Board Clerk, and three members operating within the laws of the Arizona State Legislature, rules and regulations of the Arizona State Board of Education and Navajo County Superintendent of Schools to set policies for management of the school district.

 Iverna Parrish-John is the President of the governing board for the Kayenta Unified School District.

 Kayenta Community School, a K-8 school operated by the Bureau of Indian Education, This facility, also known as Kayenta Boarding School, is a boarding school serving both day and dormitory students.

 Community

 Local facilities

 Kayenta has a large recreation center dedicated to serving the local community.
 Just outside the Recreation Center is a skating park, as well as an outdoor park with several playgrounds for children.
-On the east side of the community is a paved landing strip that can handle small single engine and twin engine aircraft used for air tours and air ambulance services.
+On the east side of the community is Kayenta Airport; it can handle small single engine and twin engine aircraft used for air tours and air ambulance services.

+In the western part of the township there is a Navajo Nation Police station and the Navajo Nation Department of Corrections has a facility that can house 84 inmates adjacent to it.